Trees on private properties

 How to tell if the tree is native

-It is the property owner's responsibility to ensure the trees are either non-native or otherwise exempt from requiring consent prior to removal or pruning.
+It is the property owner's responsibility to identify if the tree is native, non-native or otherwise exempt from requiring consent prior to removal or pruning.

 Council does not provide a species identification service and will only identify the species after an application is received.

-Some suggestions to identify tree species prior to lodging your application are listed below:
+Some suggestions to identify tree species prior to lodging your application are:

-- A reputable tree service operator may be able to identify the species, provide advice on whether Council consent is required for pruning or removal, and provide a quote for the required works.
+- A reputable tree service operator may be able to identify the species, provide advice on whether Council consent is required for pruning or removal, and provide a quote for any works.

 - Take a sample (eg leaves and fruit/seed/nut) to a local nursery for identification.

 Applying to prune or remove a tree

 You need to lodge the Application to Prune or Remove a Tree with Council to gain approval for the work.
-We also recommend you read our Tree Preservation Guideline to learn about the general information usually to be submitted with the application.
+We also recommend you read our Tree Preservation and Native Vegetation Management Guideline to learn about the general information usually to be submitted with the application.

-Applications can be submitted in person at our Administration Building at 126-138 Main Road, Speers Point, from Monday to Friday, 8am to 5pm.
+Applications can be submitted online, by mail or in person at our Administration Building at 126-138 Main Road, Speers Point, from Monday to Friday, 8am to 5pm.

 After your application is submitted, we will carry out an inspection of the tree to determine if it is necessary and appropriate to remove or prune the tree.

 When a tree can be removed or pruned without Council's approval

-You won't need Council's approval for the following:
+You don't need Council's approval for the following:

-- Single native shrubs less than three metres in height, as long as it's not a heritage item in a conservation area or listed on our Significant Tree Register.
+- Single native shrubs less than three metres in height, except for trees located adjacent to a heritage item in a conservation area or listed on our Significant Tree Register.

-- Any tree that is confirmed dead by an AQF Level 3 Arborist and it is not hollow, bearing or providing habitat for native fauna - you need to retain photographic evidence that the tree was dead for future reference in case we are required to investigate the tree's removal.
+- Any tree that is confirmed dead by an AQF Level 3 Arborist and is not hollow bearing or providing habitat for native fauna.Photographic evidence that the tree was dead is required for future reference in case we are required to investigate the tree's removal.

 - Tree works and clearing that have been approved as part of a development consent.